 We try not to be too political or partisan here at Year Here.

-But this emotional speech, given by Obama to his campaign team the day after being re-elected, speaks to so many aspects of what we are all about.
+But this speech, given by Obama to his campaign team the day after being re-elected, speaks to so many aspects of what we are all about.
 It was too good not to share.

 He speaks of his time as a community organiser in the southside of Chicago: starting his work feeling unprepared, being transformed by his experiences and coming to understand that, beneath all the differences, we have the same hopes and aspirations.